mullenlucas/hello-microverse-pj/README.md

 ## Acknowledgments

 - [Linters](https://github.com/microverseinc/linters-config)
-- Special thank to Yassine Omari for the review and suggestions
+- Special thanks to Yassine Omari and Ugboaja-Uchechi for the reviews and suggestions

 ## 📝 License